Job Market Paper

 Working Papers

-House Price Extrapolation, Debt, and Monetary Policy: An Analytical Approach, joint with Ulrich Roschitsch.
+House Price Extrapolation and Business Cycles: A Two-Agent New Keynesian Approach, joint with Ulrich Roschitsch.

 Abstract: Monetary policy has heterogeneous effects on real GDP and inflation across Euro Area member states.
 To investigate the underlying drivers we construct a two-region currency union model with idiosyncratic risk and cross-region household heterogeneity.
 The model matches household-level heterogeneity in homeownership rates, mortgage types, and the prevalence of hand-to-mouth households.
 These features account for 70% of the cross-region differences in GDP responses to monetary policy shocks.
 This is primarily driven by the interplay of demand amplification through hand-to-mouth households, and demand dampening through trade effects.